mlem/typescript-jasmine/typescript-map-karma-jasmine/README.md

-# Typescript with karma and jasmine but no map files
+# Typescript with karma and jasmine with sourcemaps

 to run this example: